jayaramb95/IMDB-Movies-Database-Analysis/README.md

 # IMDB-Movies-Database-Analysis
-An analysis done on a movies dataset from IMDB containing data pertaining to around 8000 movies released worldwide.
+An analysis done by querying on an IMDB movies database containing data pertaining to around 8000 movies released worldwide.
 The objective is to provide insights to a new production house 'RSVP Movies' for their upcoming global movie.

 Tech Stack: MySQL